Brackets vs SublimeText3: Which one to choose?

 How to get braces?

 Download brackets we just have to go to the download page from its official site and download a .deb.
-The steps of installation in Ubuntu and derivatives we already saw them here, but in the case of ArchLinux the I showed a method which has now changed a bit.
+The steps of installation in Ubuntu and derivatives we already saw them here, but in the case of ArchLinux many I showed a method which has now changed a bit.

 Basically now what we have to do in ArchLinux is the next: